 Why Do Antihistamines Stop Working?

 In some patients, antihistamines stop working after months or even years of use.
-Sadly, the people who most experience the most reduced benefit often suffer from chronic and severe allergy symptoms.
+Sadly, the people who experience the most benefits often suffer from chronic and severe allergy symptoms.

 There are various reasons antihistamines may stop working.
 Here are some of the most common: